redhat-et/time-to-merge-tool/README.md

 ## Step 2

-We have created a Github Action Workflow which carries out the model training process for the Github Time to Merge model.
-There are two steps and ways to use this github action :
+To use this Github Action for both training and inference on new PR's, you will need to add 2 workflow files to your repository.

+One action controls the training workflow, and is triggered on-demand and as needed.
+The other action controls the inference workflow, and is triggered on each new PR submission.

 1. **Training Mode** :

-For a every new repository, this is a pre-requisite.
-We need to first train the model on the previously made pull requests.
-To run the action in training mode we will need to specify the `MODE` as `1`.
-You will need to add `train-ttm.yaml` file to `.github/worklows/` like [this](https://github.com/aicoe-aiops/ocp-ci-analysis/blob/master/.github/workflows/train-ttm.yaml).
+For every new repository, you need to first train the model on the historical pull requests.
+To do that, you will need to add a `train-ttm.yaml` file to the `.github/worklows/` folder on your repository that looks like [this](https://github.com/aicoe-aiops/ocp-ci-analysis/blob/master/.github/workflows/train-ttm.yaml).
+To run the action in training mode, make sure you specify the `MODE` as `1`.

-This mode will initiate the model training process by following the steps of data collection, feature engineering, model training on the PR data available and finally running the inference i.e. predicting the time to merge for the latest PR on the repository.
+This mode will initiate the model training process which includes data collection, feature engineering and model training on the historical pull requests and finally runs the inference i.e. predicting the time to merge for the last pull request on the repository.

 (*NOTE : This workflow will fail if there are no PRs on the repository*)

-You can also initiate a new trigger by going to actions for your repository like [here](https://github.com/aicoe-aiops/ocp-ci-analysis/actions/workflows/train-ttm.yaml):
+You can also initiate a manual trigger by going to actions for your repository like [here](https://github.com/aicoe-aiops/ocp-ci-analysis/actions/workflows/train-ttm.yaml):

 ![image](https://user-images.githubusercontent.com/26301643/206544812-b6ffbe44-7bd3-4c7d-ab75-55b29d24f8f4.png)